 - Use your smartphone.
 It’s worth getting used to using your smartphone to control car features from a distance, like precooling or heating.

 - Powerful cars have higher premiums.
 Selecting the most powerful pushes your vehicle a lot closer to high-powered car, driving up insurance premiums.

 - Charge it at night.
-That way you can wake up every morning with a fully-charged tank.
+That way you wake up every morning with a fully charged tank.

 Tesla cars use an onboard charger to convert alternating current from wall outlets into direct current in the car battery.
-The emptier the battery, the faster it charges.
+The lower the battery, the faster it charges.
 When it gets close to being full, the car computer will taper off the current to gradually top it up without overflowing.